Best Starfield weapons guide – guns, melee weapons, and grenades list

 Weapon damage types

-• Explosive – Explosive damage is an area of effect damage type, and works as a mixture of energy and kinetic damage.
+• Explosive damage– Explosive damage is an area of effect damage type, and works as a mixture of energy and kinetic damage.
 It’s a damage type that most grenades will possess in some capacity.

 Weapon stats